There are a few things you should know about this process before committing to a Stoverly Puppy.

 The way it will work is when we breed a female we will let our waiting list know who is bred and what colour, size and personality we expect to get an idea of who is hoping for a puppy from that particular cross.
 We can pencil you in at that time.
 Once the female is in labor we contact our list again to let you all know puppies are on the way and to keep close to your email if you are interested in a puppy.
 Once all the puppies are born we will contact you a third time, from the time of this email you have about 24 hours to contact us back with a yes or no to being put on this litter.
 You can let us know which puppy(s) you are most interested in.
 At the end of the 24 hour mark we will sit down and look at everyone who is interested.
 We will see if we have any conflicts of more than one family wanting the same puppy.
 If there are conflicts we will work with the deposits in 2 ways.

-If you leave a deposit for more than one colour and I reserve for you what you have in writing, if you then change your mind and want to refine your application your deposit is considered applied.
-It will cost you an additional $300 to keep your number on the list for the inconvenience of having provided false information to other potential buyers and potentially turning other homes away.
-At any time if you have a specific deposit in for just one colour, at no cost you can expand the selection for free.
+If you submit an application for more than one colour and I reserve for you what you have in writing, if youthen change your mind and want to refine your application your application fee is considered applied and It may cost you an additional $500 to keep your number on the list for the inconvenience of having providedfalse information to other potential buyers and potentially turning other homes away.
+At any time if youhave a specific application in for just one colour, at no cost you can expand the selection for free.

-Application fee's can be left in several ways.
+Application fee's can be left in two ways.

 EMAIL MONEY TRANSFER.